Samurai Warriors 4: Gameplay

 Duels are featured, which occur when player-controlled characters meet with enemy officers under specific conditions.
 The create-a-warrior mode is retained; it features much more expansive content, including the addition of two weapon movesets from the male and female protagonists from Samurai Warriors: Chronicles in addition to the three from previous games.
 Custom characters can also be played in the new "Chronicle Mode", where players can take requests for their custom generals.
-There is also an option that allows you to turn off female characters.
+There is also an option that allows players to turn off female characters.

-Story Mode is also revamped; it no longer uses the traditional story-per-character format from previous games and instead feature ten stories based on clans and regions during the Sengoku period, akin to the kingdom-based story mode implemented in the recent Dynasty Warriors games.
+Story Mode is also revamped; it no longer uses the traditional story-per-character format from previous games and instead features ten stories based on clans and regions during the Sengoku period, akin to the kingdom-based story mode implemented in the recent Dynasty Warriors games.

 Each stage offers a selection of playable characters for the player to use according to their participation in the battles; consequently, some characters do not appear in the story, although they still appear in the aforementioned Chronicle Mode.
 All of the stories lead to two separate stories: the "Unification", which mainly tells the conquest of Japan by Hideyoshi Toyotomi as well as the conflicts between the Eastern and Western armies after Hideyoshi's death that leads to the Battle of Sekigahara and the rise of the Tokugawa shogunate; and the "Sanada" story, a parallel story with Unification that focuses on the Sanada clan.

 Musou Attacks now have new finishing animations separate from their True Musou, but they no longer allow free-action for their durations.
 Enemy generals still use the older shockwave finishers, and are no longer fully invincible for their durations (they instead are granted Hyper Armor).